microsoft/confidential-ai-workshop/tutorials/confidential-llm-inferencing/README.md

 Similar to the [Confidential ML Training](../confidential-ml-training/README.md) tutorial, we'll create a Azure Key Vault Premium setup.

+> [!WARNING]
+> If you are using a new or clean Azure subscription, you might need to register the `Microsoft.KeyVault` resource provider first.
+If you receive a `MissingSubscriptionRegistration` error, run the following command and wait for it to complete (this can take a few minutes):
+> ```powershell
+> az provider register --namespace Microsoft.KeyVault
+> ```
+> You can check the status with:
+> ```powershell
+> az provider show --namespace Microsoft.KeyVault --query "registrationState"
+> ```
+> Once it shows "Registered", you can proceed to create the Key Vault.

 > [!TIP]
 > For storing and managing cryptographic keys in production, **Azure Managed HSM** is the recommended best practice.
 It offers a fully managed, highly available, single-tenant, standards-compliant HSM service.
 However, compared to Premium SKU of Azure Key Vault, it comes at a higher cost.
 If you are interested in using Managed HSM, please refer to the module [Secure Key Release set-up with Managed HSM](../../modules/key-management/Managed-HSM.md).